Last Updated on

 After you’ve filed your application, expect BPI to contact you for data verification.
 BPI may also contact your HR department to verify your employment details.

-If the bank can’t contact you or the HR, your application might get declined.
+If the bank can’t contact you or HR, your application might get declined.

-c.
-Sign at the back of your credit card immediately.
+2. Sign at the back of your credit card immediately

 The BSP advises new cardholders to sign at the back of their card as soon as they receive it for protection against credit card fraud.
 During transactions, cashiers verify if the signature on the card matches the customer’s signature on the receipt and any ID provided.

-Also, payment networks like Mastercard and Visa require the cardholder’s signature on the card (At the back of a credit card, it says “not valid unless signed”).
-Merchants won’t accept your BPI credit card for payment without your signature on it.
+Also, payment networks like Mastercard and Visa require the cardholder’s signature on the card (On the back of a credit card, it says “not valid unless signed”).
+Merchants won’t accept your BPI credit card for payment without your signature.

-c.
-Never share your personal and credit card information.
+3. Never share your personal and credit card information

 Beware of scammers who trick cardholders into giving away their confidential information such as birthdate, address, password, and credit card number.
 They hack into these details, allowing them to use someone’s credit card account to perform unauthorized transactions.